 Multiply your home’s selling price by 0.04 to estimate closing costs.

 Assuming you’re still paying on the loan for the house you’re selling, you’ll have to make one final—and potentially large—balloon payment at the close of the sale.
 As with most loans, the payoff amount may be different than the balance listed on your last bill.
-Unfortunately, a penalty may be assessed for early payoff of the loan, too.
+Unfortunately, a penalty may be assessed for the early payoff of the loan, too.
 To correctly calculate this expense so that you can more closely determine your actual net, call your mortgage holder for an exact quote.

 Get a final payoff quote from your mortgage holder.